 “If our leaders were educated to believe that solutions were the goal, and not attacks, defences and victories, then they would be predisposed to find ways to act,” Finn writes.
 “If we trained all students to view critical quagmires as negligence, then our negotiators would no longer begin with lists of non-negotiable items.
 Creativity makes no room for the non-negotiable.
 Great ideas require no protection other than the room to breathe and the right to live.”

-“If we want to compete, why not get serious about our competition?”
-Finn continues.
+“If we want to compete, why not get serious about our competition?” writes Finn.
 “Let us compete against cancer, against pollution, against civil war, against domestic violence, against poverty.”

 By Holly Doan